 Voting isn’t the only way to engage with democracy.

 So they created ePolicyWorks, a platform that allows workers with disabilities to offer innovative ideas and to help the abled better understand what the disabled need to thrive in the workplace.
 It also helped illuminate the barriers some workers in this segment face, and how to better take them down.

 Urban planning is a complex discipline, not least because often what seems like great ideas on the page can frustrate citizens in real life.
 The city of Huntsville wanted to avoid that, so it turned to some different ideas to deliver for its citizens.

 Essentially, they created an online town hall and a campaign to promote it called The BIG Picture.
 Citizens were encouraged in all sorts of ways, from newsletters to social media posts to business cards, to sign on, offer ideas, and engage with the ideas posted by other citizens.
 This led to in-person planning meetings on a number of different subjects surrounding the town’s plans, letting citizens who don’t usually log on take a look and offer their ideas as well.

 One of the most important lessons learned was that education is a key component of any urban plan.
 The city’s employees found that many of their own citizens didn’t understand precisely why things were a certain way, and helped employees embark on educational campaigns to clarify various aspects of how their city works.

 Citizens can forget their governments are there to serve them, and that they need to share ideas with governments in order for that process to run smoothly.
-Crowdsourcing helps reengage citizens, and ensures they’re invested in the places they live.
-To learn more about crowdsourcing and democracy, contact us.
+Crowdsourcing helps reengage citizens and ensures they’re invested in the places they live.